Rockin' the shaved head for 10+ years with experience using several name brand clippers.

 As previously mentioned, this is a common issue only with Oster Classic 76 clippers that came in the older powder blue colored box, and it is no longer an issue in the newer ones packaged in silver boxes.

-The picture shown here is of my Oster Classic 76 "blue box" model purchased in 2008, which was damaged due to blade rattling.
-Here, I'm illustrating how the entire hinge assembly mechanism, including not only the screws but also the screw anchors themselves, were simply pulled outward and removed.
+The picture above is my Oster Classic 76 "blue box" model purchased in 2008, which was damaged due to blade rattling.
+It illustrates how the entire hinge assembly mechanism, including not only the screws but also the screw anchors themselves, were simply pulled outward and removed.

 While it may be difficult to see in this picture, the plastic portion under the hinge assembly has numerous abrasions from blade wobbling.